security-assignments/security-assignments.github.io/_labs/lab_password_cracking.md

 Because people often use information about themselves or their organization when creating passwords, custom wordlists can be very effective.

-Imagine that you exfiltrated the following MD5 hash from a database on <neurosecurity.byu.edu>:
+Imagine that you exfiltrated the following MD5 hash from a database on <neurosecurity.net>:

     cf4aff530715824c055892438a1ab6b2

-You want to create a custom dictionary using the words on `neurosecurity.byu.edu` to see if you can crack the hash.
+You want to create a custom dictionary using the words on `neurosecurity.net` to see if you can crack the hash.

 1. Create a custom dictionary using CeWL for the website neurosecurity.byu.edu:

-        cewl -v -d 2 -m 5 -w custom_dict.txt https://neurosecurity.byu.edu
+        cewl -v -d 2 -m 5 -w custom_dict.txt https://neurosecurity.net

     Where: